splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

    * - :strong:`Do this`
      - :strong:`With this tool`
      - :strong:`Link to documentation`

+   * - Generate alerts from Observability Cloud or ingest third-party alerts.
+     - Alert generation and ingestion
+     - See :ref:`ii-generate-alerts`.

    * - Create services to automatically organize incidents depending on the impacted service.
      - Services